AminDhouib/home_service_booking_android/README.md

 ****************************************************************************************

-We will the following features to our android application in our next revision:
+We will add the following features to our android application in future deliverables:

 1 - Allow users to search for service providers